xllifycom/xllify-build/README.md

 # xllify-build

-Companion action for [xllify.com](https://xllify.com) - coming soon
+Companion action for [xllify.com](https://xllify.com) - open beta launching 17th October 2025

 ## Overview

 [xllify.com](https://xllify.com) is easiest way to add custom functions to Microsoft Excel.
-It is a build API that takes .luau scripts and makes them into Excel add-ins.
+It is a build API that takes scripts and makes them into custom functions packaged as an .xll Excel add-in.

+From 17th October 2025 can [sign up to xllify here](https://app.xllify.com) with your GitHub login.
+From here you can generate an API key use in the action, as detailed below.
+Note that currently you can only build from repos owned by your GitHub user.
+If you're a member of an organization these repos are not yet supported (but will be, soon.)

+When running this action in your repo, the scripts are compiled, signed and submitted to the xllify build API.
+After a successful build, the .xll file is downloaded to your workspace for you to copy somewhere.
+In the below example it is simply attached as a workflow artifact.

 ## Usage